m0euk/RDS-Bridge/README.md

   band scan all follow: **Auto** (100 kHz Europe/rest-of-world, 200 kHz North America) or a fixed **50 / 100 /
   200 / 250 kHz**.
 250 kHz reaches the quarter-MHz stations used in Thailand (88.25, 101.75 …); 50 kHz suits
   grids like Italy's.
+- **Per-antenna settings and rotation** *(new in 0.12.0)* — if your SDR has more than one antenna port, Bridge remembers each port's RF gain and spectrum Base/Ref and puts them back whenever you switch to it.
+Set a port up in SDRConnect, press **Save Settings From Radio**, and name it if you like.
+Tick two or more ports and a band scan runs one full pass on each in turn: catches are logged per port, clips are written per port, and each port keeps its own record of which channels were dead — so a channel written off on one antenna is still checked on the others.
+The port you started on is restored when the scan ends. *IF Gain and IF AGC are not restored: SDRConnect's API does not expose them to any application.* See [Antennas](#antennas) below.
+- **Overload lamp** *(new in 0.12.0)* — a red **OVERLOAD** indicator beside the connection status when SDRConnect reports the front end is clipping, naming the antenna if a rotation scan is running.
+Clipping can stop RDS decoding on a station that still looks strong in the spectrum, so without it a blocked receiver reads as a quiet band.
+Reported only — Bridge never changes your gain by itself.
 - **Scan clips** *(new in 0.11.2)* — tick one box and a band scan saves a short `.wav` of every station it identifies, straight into your chosen folder.
 The clip is the scan's own listen on that channel, and the scan keeps listening for a few seconds after the catch so the file holds the station saying its name rather